-Dr. Jens Herberholz is an Associate Professor in the Psychology Department.
 Dr. Herberholz received his PhD from the Technical University in Munich, Germany.
-His PhD work investigated the importance of mechanosensory signals during aggressive interactions in snapping shrimp.
-Following his PhD. he was a Postdoctoral Associate and Research Scientist at Georgia State University where he combined single-cell electrophysiology with behavioral analysis to study the neurobehavioral underpinnings of escape in crayfish.
-In his own laboratory, he continues to use crayfish as a primary animal model for research.
-Crayfish make complex behavioral decisions, and they feature an accessible nervous system with large, identifiable neurons, which allows for cellular and circuit-level analysis using neurophysiological, neuroanatomical, neurochemical, and neuroimaging techniques.
-His current research program focuses on identifying the structure and function of decision-making neural circuitry and understanding the interconnections between neural activity patterns and motor action in the context of aggression and predator avoidance.
-His most recent work addresses fundamental questions regarding the role of neurochemical inhibition, including the interplay between the neurocellular effects of alcohol and behavioral disinhibition, with the long-term goal of identifying how nervous system function is linked to adaptive and maladaptive behavioral output.
-Dr. Herberholz has published many peer-reviewed articles and conference abstracts as well as several book chapters on these topics.
-His research has been supported by the National Science Foundation (NSF) and The National Institutes of Health (NIH), and featured widely in the media.
-He is an associate editor for the journal "Behaviour" and a member of the editorial boards for the journals "Invertebrate Neuroscience" and "Frontiers in Invertebrate Physiology".
+His PhD work investigated the role of mechanosensory signals during aggressive interactions in marine snapping shrimp.
+Following his PhD, he was a Postdoctoral Associate and Research Scientist at Georgia State University where he combined single-cell electrophysiology with behavioral analysis to study the neurobehavioral underpinnings of escape in freshwater crayfish.
+In his own laboratory, he continues to use crayfish as the primary animal model, and his research program focuses on the effects of social experience and social environment on neural and behavioral mechanisms.
+This includes aggression and dominance, value-based decision-making, alcohol intoxication, and the gut-brain axis.
+Dr. Herberholz has published many peer-reviewed articles and conference abstracts as well as several book chapters on these topics, and his research has been supported by multiple grants from the National Science Foundation (NSF) and The National Institutes of Health (NIH).
+He is an associate editor for the journals "Behaviour" and "Frontiers in Physiology" as well as a former member of the editorial board of the journal "Invertebrate Neuroscience".
+He served as the former Director of the Neuroscience and Cognitive Science Program (NACS) and former Co-Director of the Brain and Behavior Initiative (BBI) at the University of Maryland, College Park.
+He currently serves as the Associate Chair of Undergraduate Studies in the Psychology Department.

 Degrees